Demitroi/dot-files/readme.md

 https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications

-Install the themes breeze, breeze-gtk, papirus-icon-theme, deepin-icon-theme and ttf-hack-nerd.
+Install the themes breeze, breeze-gtk, papirus-icon-theme, deepin-icon-theme, ttf-hack-nerd and noto-fonts-emoji.
 Also you have to install qt6ct and lxqt-config to config graphically the qt and gtk themes.

 Set the ```QT_QPA_PLATFORMTHEME=qt6ct``` and ```QT_QPA_PLATFORM=wayland``` enviroment variable globally by editing the file ```/etc/environment``` and then reboot.